Is Low Carb Good for Hypothyroidism? A Guide to Treating Your Thyroid Issues Through Diet

 When you’re under stress, your body can release too much cortisol, which interferes with the production of your thyroid hormone.

-Be on the lookout for things that cause you stress and try to avoid them, or come up with a system to successfully deal with stressful triggers.
+Be on the lookout for things that cause you stress, and try to avoid them, or develop a system to manage stressful triggers.

 #3: Exercise Regularly